aerobless/SmartHome/docs/software/home-assistant.md

 [Home Assistant](https://home-assistant.io/) is the brains of the whole operation.
-It controls all my smart devices and it provides a bit of an integration layer to connect everything to Google Home and Apple Homekit.
+It controls all my smart devices and it provides a bit of an integration layer to connect everything to the Google Home and Apple Homekit ecosystems.

+## Configuration
+Home Assistant is configured over its UI and a set of .yaml configuration files.
+Most of my configuration is checked in [here](https://github.com/aerobless/home-assistant-configuration).
+The entry point of the configuration is the [configuration.yaml](https://github.com/aerobless/home-assistant-configuration/blob/master/configuration.yaml) file at the root of the repository.
+To keep the configuration easier to maintain and read I've split off several sub configurations.
+You can recognize those by the `!include example.yaml` instructions in the main configuration.yaml.

+Passwords, auth tokens and other secrets are stored in a secrets.yaml file that is not checked in.
+You can recognize those by the `!secret id` instructions in the configuration.

 ## Screens